-The first city most people think of when they consider visiting Germany is Berlin, but if you’re looking to experience the history of Germany and famous sites like the fairytale Neuschwanstein Castle, you should actually head to Munich as your destination of choice.
+The first city most people think of when they consider visiting Germany is Berlin.
+Still, if you’re looking to experience the history of Germany and famous sites like the fairytale Neuschwanstein Castle, you should actually head to Munich as your destination of choice.

-Much of Berlin was destroyed in World War II by the ferocious bombing that occurred at the end of the war, which means much of Berlin has lost the historical architecture once found throughout the European continent.
+Much of Berlin was destroyed in World War II by the ferocious bombing that occurred at the war’s end, which means much of Berlin has lost the historical architecture once found throughout the European continent.

 Munich, on the other hand, offers some classic Deutschland tourist attractions that you shouldn’t miss.
 In the 16th century, Munich was made the capital of Bavaria, the precursor to modern-day Germany.

 It was a center for the Renaissance and the Protestant Reformation but the city experienced some difficulties when it engaged in a war with Sweden in the 17th century.